istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/_index.md

 You can think of them as a bit like Istio’s Sidecar API resources but for Istiod itself: a `Sidecar` resource limits the set of configuration that Istiod will send to Envoy.
 Discovery Selectors limit the set of configurations that Istio will receive and process from Kubernetes.

-[Check out the great write-up](/blog/2021/discovery-selectors/) by Lin, Christian, and Harvey for an in-depth walkthrough of this new feature!
+[Check out the great write-up](/blog/2021/discovery-selectors/) by Lin, Christian, and Harvey for an in-depth walk-through of this new feature!

 ## Stable Revision Labels